Gentlemen Broncos: Production

 In December 2007, JoBlo.com reported that Jared and Jerusha Hess had signed with Fox Searchlight Pictures to produce Gentlemen Broncos, based on a spec script they had written.
 The deal called for Jared Hess to direct and Mike White, who co-wrote Nacho Libre with them, to produce.
 Hess brought Angarano onto the project based on his performance in the film Snow Angels, which also starred Rockwell.
 Filming began in March 2008 in Utah.
 Much of the film was shot in Tooele, Utah.

 In early August 2008, work on an Internet viral marketing began, which had a video introducing the character of Ronald Chevalier.
 A second video was released in October 2008.
 A trailer was released on August 19, 2009.
 Some of the artwork in the opening credits is by fantasy and science fiction artist David Lee Anderson.

 Release

-Gentlemen Broncos was intended to be released theatrically on October 30, 2009, but due to poor reviews the national release was pulled from theaters.
+Gentlemen Broncos was intended to be released theatrically on October 30, 2009, but due to poor reviews, the national release was pulled from theaters.

 Reception

-The film received mostly negative reviews and holds a 19% rating on Rotten Tomatoes based on 79 reviews by critics and the sites consensus reads: "Unselfconsciously juvenile and overwhelmingly quirky, Gentlemen Broncos offers a lot of potty humor but isn't terribly funny".
+The film received mostly negative reviews and holds a 20% rating on Rotten Tomatoes based on 79 reviews by critics and the sites consensus reads: "Unselfconsciously juvenile and overwhelmingly quirky, Gentlemen Broncos offers a lot of potty humor but isn't terribly funny".
 Metacritic gave it a generally unfavorable 28 out of 100 based on 21 reviews.
-Roger Ebert gave the film 2 out of 4 stars, writing that while "Hess invents good characters" they quickly become lost in a disjointed and meandering story.
+Roger Ebert gave the film 2 out of 4 stars, writing that "Hess invents good characters, but they quickly become lost in a disjointed and meandering story.”
 However, Richard Brody, writing for The New Yorker, lauded the film, and in 2018 described Gentlemen Broncos as "a truly great film, with no asterisk whatsoever".